 Are there possible solutions to not having a certificate?

 Not having a Fensa certificate at hand does not mean that your property becomes unsaleable.
 There are solutions to that which include:

 - Have a building control officer visit your home and certify the installation assuming that everything meets the standard requirements.
 In this event, expect a fee to be charged.

 - The conveyancer involved can check with the local authority through the search results that will be done as part of the transaction.
 The search can show all the details of installation including if the certification was done, how and by whom.

 - The property buyer can obtain indemnity insurance from an established insurance company.
 The insurance should cover the costs involved in a case enforcement action is taken towards installations that never complied with the building regulations.

-It is not an offense to buy or sell a home that is non-compliant with the building regulations.
+It is not an offence to buy or sell a home that is non-compliant with the building regulations.
 Even if it is not a crime, the people involved in doing the work can face problems if the installation does not comply with Building Regs.
 The owner can also receive an enforcement notice from the local authority ordering him to fix any non-compliant work done.
 In other cases, the local authorities fix the problems themselves and make the owner pay for it.